stokpop/netstat-info/README.md

 - number of virtual threads without a stacktrace
 - top groups of similar threads (by normalized stacktrace)

+It also includes:
-It also includes a cross-dump section to see if similar thread groups are still alive over time.
+- a cross-dump section to see if similar thread groups are still alive over time;
+- and a section that shows threads that remain alive between consecutive dumps (same id and same stack), including counts and examples.

 # build